-Legislators in U.S. society heed the demands of their religious, predominantly Christian, constituency.
-The Religious Freedom Restoration Act of 1993 (RFRA) was passed into law in a near unanimous vote in Congress.
+Legislators in U.S. society heed the demands of their devout, predominantly Christian, constituency.
+The Religious Freedom Restoration Act of 1993 (RFRA) was passed into law in a near-unanimous vote in Congress.
 The intention of this legislation is noted below:

 to protect religious individuals and organizations against government interference with the practice of their faith.
 One can bring a lawsuit against the federal, state, or local government if s/he belief [sic] that laws or other governmental action substantially burdened their religious practices.
 In such actions, the government must demonstrate that its actions served a compelling interest and that there were no less restrictive ways to accomplish its goals.
 (USLegal)

-Among those opposed, is David Green, the CEO and founder of Hobby Lobby, a family owned chain of 575 stores across the U.S. selling arts and craft supplies.
-Green and his family are Pentecostal Christians and conduct their business affairs in accordance with their religious principles.
+Among those opposed, is David Green, the CEO and founder of Hobby Lobby, a family-owned chain of 575 stores across the U.S. selling arts and craft supplies.
+Green and his family are Pentecostal Christians and conduct their business affairs by their religious principles.
 They believe life begins at conception and harbour a conscientious objection to abortion.
 They turned to the courts as they decided they could not, in good conscience, pay on behalf of their employees, for the contraceptives: abortifacients.and copper intrauterine devices (IUDs), drugs and devices they believe are